-There are many, many heartbreaking and difficult aspects of getting divorced.
+There are many, many heartbreaking and difficult aspects of getting a divorce.
 There is shock, sadness, fear of change, loneliness, frustration, the feeling of failure, anger resentment, and so much more.
-But there is one thing that I believe might be the hardest part of getting divorced: lack of control when your kids are with your ex.
+But there is one thing that I believe might be the hardest part of getting a divorce: lack of control, specifically when your kids are with your ex.

-This blog post was spawned by a Facebook message I saw from a divorced mom, talking about how her ex refuses to put a helmet on their 8 year-old son when he is riding his bike at his house.
+This article idea came from a Facebook message I happened to see, in which a mom who is getting divorced wrote about how her ex refuses to put a helmet on their 8 year-old son when he is riding his bike at his house.

 The ex knows that putting a helmet on the kid is very important to his ex-wife, so why doesn’t he do it?

 1. He doesn’t care about the safety of his son.

 2. He is lazy.